yigit/android-priority-jobqueue/README.md

 It runs on a background thread because JobManager will make a disk access to add the job.

 * Right after Job is syncronized to database, JobManager calls DependencyInjector (if provided) which will inject fields into our job class.
-On onAdded callback, we saved tweet into disk and dispatched necessary event so that UI can update itself.
+On `onAdded` callback, we saved tweet into disk and dispatched necessary event so that UI can update itself.
 Since there is no disk access during this flow, it will be in a fraction of seconds so that user will see their Tweet on their UI instantly.

-* When the job's turn comes, job manager will call onRun (and it will only be called if there is an active network connection).
+* When the job's turn comes, job manager will call `onRun` (and it will only be called if there is an active network connection).
 By default, JobManager users a simple connection utility that checks ConnectivityManager.
-You can provide a custom one which can add additional checks (e.g. your server stability)
+You can provide a [custom one][1] which can add additional checks (e.g. your server stability).
+You should also privde a [network util][1] which can notify JobManager when network is recovered so that JobManager will avoid a busy loop and can decrease # of consumers.

 * JobManager will keep calling onRun until it succeeds (or it reaches retry limit).
 If an `onRun` method throws an exception, JobManager will call `shouldReRunOnThrowable` so that you can handle the exception and decide if you should try again or not.